AtlanticR/bio.bathymetry/README.md

 # bio.bathymetry

-Package to help develop and/or use ecomod tools in order to operate of bathymetric data.
+Package to help develop and/or use bio.* tools in order to operate of bathymetric data.

 Installation: